 The Importance of Compliance Management

-For years, corporations just paid the non-compliance fines instead of doing the work to tighten procedures and eliminate violations.
-They did this because oftentimes, paying the fines was cheaper than incorporating the policies and procedures necessary to avoid violations.
+For years, corporations paid non-compliance fines instead of working to tighten procedures and eliminate violations.
+Paying the fines was often cheaper than incorporating the policies and procedures necessary to avoid violations.
 Additional regulations and laws increased the penalties for a security breach, potentially costing millions.
-For example, General Data Protection Regulation (GDPR), adopted in 2016 and enforced in 2018 in European Union (EU) countries, imposes hefty fines for violations.
+For example, the General Data Protection Regulation (GDPR), adopted in 2016 and enforced in 2018 in European Union (EU) countries, imposes hefty fines for violations.
 Violating GDPR requirements can cost millions of Euros for a single incident.
-British Airways paid £183 million for inadequate security controls resulting in a successful web-skimming attack affecting 500,000 customers.
+British Airways paid £183 million for inadequate security controls, resulting in a successful web-skimming attack affecting 500,000 customers.

-British Airways is just one example of the fines charged to corporations that do not comply with regulations.
-Simply paying fines instead of changing corporate procedures is no longer a viable option, especially as new regulations are adopted at the state level.
-Several federal regulations such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Federal Information Security Management Act (FISMA), and Sarbanes-Oxley Act (SOX) oversee business activity.
+British Airways is just one example of the fines charged to non-compliant corporations.
+Simply paying fines instead of changing corporate procedures is no longer viable, especially as new regulations are adopted at the state level.
+Several federal regulations, such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Federal Information Security Management Act (FISMA), and Sarbanes-Oxley Act (SOX) oversee business activity.
 States have also enacted their own regulations.
 For example, the California Consumer Privacy Act (CCPA) governs data protection for California residents.
 Businesses that don’t practice compliance management risk hefty fines from several regulatory bodies, including state and federal fines.
 International companies face fines from EU organisations.

 Examples of Compliance Management